-- Create a Stamp Visible Layer (Cmd+Shift+Option+E on Mac or Ctrl+Shift+Alt+E on Windows) with a white Layer Mask and move the original layers that’s sharp in the now soft area beneath it.
+- Create a Stamp Visible Layer (Cmd+Shift+Option+E on Mac or Ctrl+Shift+Alt+E on Windows) with a white Layer Mask and move the original layer that is sharp in the now soft area beneath it.
 Use a black brush on the mask to paint the sharp parts back.

 The first step after opening the images as layers in Photoshop is to align them.
-Even if you used a tripod, there will be small movements between the images; often caused by the change in focus.
+Even if you use a tripod, there will be small movements between the images, often caused by the change in focus.
 If you haven’t used a tripod, the differences might be bigger and more difficult to align.

 In the third step, we create a duplicate of all the layers.
 We’ll need the second set of images in case the Photoshop algorithm does a poor job.

 After creating the duplicates, we select them and automatically blend them together using the Auto Blend Layers function.
 This will do a good job in most scenarios, but for some of the more complex blends, it makes some mistakes.
 That’s when we need to step in and correct it manually.

 You should always zoom in to 100% and look through the image for any soft spots caused by the algorithm.
 When you’ve done this and located any errors, create a Stamp Visible Layer on top of all other layers.

 The next process can be a little tedious if there are many mistakes, but it’s one that’s important to complete with a certain degree of accuracy.
 Let’s say that there’s a soft spot somewhere in the foreground.
 You’ll then need to locate the original layer (one that doesn’t have a Layer Mask from the blend) and drag it to be directly beneath the top Stamp Visible layer.